 - No Desktop Functionality.
 Acorns is a mobile-first platform.
 That’s great for habitual smartphone users.
 At the same time, it’s nice to be able to check in on your investments in the more comfortable, leisurely environment of your home office or living room couch.
 If you’re looking for a platform that blends the leanness and flexibility of a robo-advisor with the trappings of a desktop-friendly brokerage backend, look to Wealthfront or Betterment instead.

 - Risk of Loss of Principal.
 Acorns invests in ETFs that, like all investment vehicles, can lose value.
 Although each Acorns account has SIPC coverage up to $500,000 per account, this is not the same as the more reliable FDIC insurance for cash held in insured deposit accounts.
 If capital preservation is an overriding concern, consider holding funds in FDIC-insured certificates of deposit, money market accounts, or high-yield savings accounts.

-For instance, skeptics argue that MPT blithely assumes consistent correlation between asset classes — for example, that changes in equity pricing produce predictable changes in bond pricing.
+For instance, skeptics argue that MPT blithely assumes a consistent correlation between asset classes — for example, that changes in equity pricing produce predictable changes in bond pricing.
 That’s not always the case.

 Despite its flaws, MPT has stood the test of time, and it remains a suitable underpinning for millions of retail investors.
-If you are new to investing, Acorns is a sound place to start.
+If you’re new to investing, Acorns is a sound place to start.